risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Using-MonoBehaviour-Scripts-in-Editor.md

 Any MonoBehaviour in your mod code can be attached to a prefab in unity.

 1. Create a script with the same name and namespace as your MonoBehaviour class in your mod
-    i.
-You can likely just copy the whole code over, but if you can't, you only need the class name and any serialized fields you want to use in editor.
+    - You can likely just copy the whole code over, but if you can't, you only need the class name and any serialized fields you want to use in editor.
+    - this includes any any `public` field, and any field with the `[SerializedField]` attribute
 2. Put this script in a folder in your Unity project
 2. Right click and create an Assembly Definition in this folder, with the same name as the .csproj of your mod